• Skip to primary navigation

 Food & drink: Water is considered drinkable, normal precautions should be observed with food.

-ATM availability: Over 700 locations.
+ATM availability: 4 locations.

 02/09/2019 by

-Capital: Nairobi
+Capital: Baghdad

-Telephone services: Country Code: 254
+Telephone services: Country Code: 964

 Passport information: Valid passport required by all.
-Must be valid from 6 months from the date of entry.
-Return Ticket Required.
-Requirements may be subject to change at short notice.
-Consult embassy before departure.
+Return Ticket required.
+Requirements may be subject to short-term change.
+Contact the relevant authority before departure.

 Health information: Polio, Typhoid: Vaccination recommended.